opsdroid/skill-magpi/README.md

-# opsdroid skill hello
+# opsdroid skill magpi

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to notify of new [MagPi](https://www.raspberrypi.org/magpi/) issues.

 ## Requirements